TheBrokenPipe/sourcelib/Windows.md

 > [!IMPORTANT]
 > Only follow this guide if you know what you're doing and prefer not to use WSL and/or VPN, or if you cannot, for the life of you, get things to work according to the official guide(s).
 This guide is NOT endorsed by course staff and I (nor any course staff) will be responsible for ANY damage caused by following this guide.

+> [!IMPORTANT]
+> Currently, this guide only works for x86-64/AMD64 Windows PCs.
+While you may follow this guide if you are using an ARM64 Windows PC, the last step (flashing code onto your board) will not work due to the lack of ARM64 drivers (see [ARM64 Technical Details](#arm64-technical-details)).

+## Required Software
+- Python (install it yourself)

 ## Setting Up Environment
 For development on native Windows, we'll store our files under `%userprofile%\Documents\csse3010`, for example, in my case, `C:\Users\yufen\Documents\csse3010`.